jeevankumar812/Advanced-Java/README.md

 ---

 **3b.
-String Exercises**
+String Exercises**<br>
-1.Write a Java Program for Checking if a given string is null or contains only whitespace using user defined function isNullOrEmpty().<br>
+1. Write a Java Program for Checking if a given string is null or contains only whitespace using user defined function isNullOrEmpty().<br>
 [Program]()<br>
 [Output Screenshot]()<br>